Adrodoc/claiming-heads/README.md

 but also want to restrict griefing.
 This spell pack provides a spell that protects certain areas - called claims - so that only the players who own this area are allowed to build there.
 This is done by changing the game mode of any unauthorized player from "survial" to "adventure" when he or she enters a protected area.
-An area can be claimed by palcing a "claiming head" in the middle of it.
+An area can be claimed by placing a "claiming head" in the middle of it.

 ## Playing Instructions
 ### How to Claim a Private Area?